-In Orange County alone, there are more than 5,000 hospitalizations and 700 deaths every year due to drug or alcohol overdoses.
-Nearly 80% of the deaths from drugs are accidental, and over 50% of them involve prescription drugs.
-The health problems that stem from drug use in Southern California lead people to look for drug rehab in Orange County.
+Orange County alone has more than 5,000 hospitalizations and 700 deaths yearly due to drug or alcohol overdoses.
+Nearly 80% of deaths from drugs are accidental, and over 50% of them involve prescription drugs.
+The health problems stemming from drug use in Southern California lead people to seek drug rehab in Orange County.
 Unfortunately, heart failure and cardiovascular diseases are some of the most common causes of death among people who struggle with drug addiction.

 Drugs That Cause Heart Damage

 Some of the drugs that can cause heart damage are:

 Many of these drugs increase heart rate, and some can lead to ventricular or muscular damage.
 They can also raise blood pressure, collapse veins, and cause other serious issues.

 The American Heart Association calls cocaine the “perfect heart attack drug.”
 This is because even short-term cocaine use can lead to serious problems.
 Researchers from the AHA found that participants in a study of theirs had up to 35% increased aortic stiffness, up to 18% thickness increase in the heart’s left ventricle and higher systolic blood pressure after cocaine use.